Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 ### 16 MASK CMOS Process

-- Step 1 - We have to do is selecting a substrate which we normally do p-type or n-type silicon substrate.
+#### - Step 1 - What we have to do is select a substrate which we normally do p-type or n-type silicon substrate.
 We keep the doping level less than the well doping.

-- Step 2 - Creating active region for transistors.
+#### - Step 2 - Creating active region for transistors.
 In that step 2, there are two steps.

 1) Creating isolation between p-substrate and active packets using 40nm silicon dioxide(SiO2) layer which acts as insulator.
 2) We deposit 80nm layer of Si3N4 onto 40nm silicon dioxide.

-- Step 3 - Creating the Pockets
+#### - Step 3 - Creating the Pockets

 1) Identify the region where to grow the pockets.
 So, first we have to grow the photoresist film of 1 micron onto the 80nm silicon nitrate(Si3N4)